Hong Kong art house director Wong Kar Wai back with kung fu epic

-HONG KONG, Jan 9 (Reuters) - Hong Kong art house director Wong Kar Wai, whose slow-paced, pensive films earned him laurels at international festivals such as Cannes, where he won best director, has just come out with “The Grandmaster,” his latest kung fu epic.
+HONG KONG (Reuters) - Hong Kong art house director Wong Kar Wai, whose slow-paced, pensive films earned him laurels at international festivals such as Cannes, where he won best director, has just come out with “The Grandmaster,” his latest kung fu epic.

 The concept of the movie hit Wong even before he released his most celebrated work, In The Mood for Love, back in 2000, said the director, wearing his trademark sunglasses, at the movie’s Hong Kong premiere on Jan 8.